 Thank you.

-Your show leads uh to a lot of uh exciting conversation with my uh law class that I teach at Grand Valley State University here in Grand Rapids.
+Your show leads to a lot of exciting conversation with my law class that I teach at Grand Valley State University here in Grand Rapids.

 As I told your screener, I respectfully disagree with your argument regarding oil taxes and prices.

-I think the oil companies would charge the same amount.
+I think the oil companies would charge the same amount, at least this way, when the taxers are there.

-At least this way, when the taxers are there, we're getting some of that money back and fixing our road.
+We're getting some of that money back and fixing our roads, social programs, etc.

-You sound like Senator Kennedy who wants to have you.
+You sound like Senator Kennedy, who wants to have the oil companies.

 Senator Kennedy wants the oil company to give even more of their profits back to the people.